Liam Rosenior: Hull City

+Rosenior had a trial spell at Bristol City in July 2010, following the expiry of his contract at Reading.
 On 29 October 2010, Rosenior joined Hull City on a short-term agreement until 1 January 2011.
 He made his debut the following day in the away match at Barnsley.
 He signed a 2 1/2-year deal with Hull on 21 December 2010.
-Saying "I'm delighted, It's something that we kind of half agreed when I first came here, but it relied on the takeover being completed for me to stay."
+He added "I'm delighted, It's something that we kind of half agreed when I first came here, but it relied on the takeover being completed for me to stay."

 On 22 March 2014, Rosenior scored his only goal for Hull City when heading the rebound in from a Nikica Jelavić penalty that was saved by West Bromwich Albion goalkeeper Ben Foster.
 On 17 May 2014, he started in the 2014 FA Cup final against Arsenal.

 On 28 May 2015, Hull City released Rosenior and five other players who were out of contract at the end of the 2014–15 season.

 Brighton & Hove Albion

 On 23 June 2015, Rosenior signed for Brighton & Hove Albion on a three-year deal following his release from Hull City.
-He retired from playing on 30 July 2018.
+He retired from his playing career on 30 July 2018.

 International career

 Rosenior was born in England, and is of Sierra Leonean descent through his father, Leroy Rosenior, who was an international footballer for Sierra Leone.
-Rosenior was called up to the England U21 squad in March 2005, and made his debut in a 2–2 draw with Germany U21 on 25 March 2005, closely followed by a second cap in a 2–0 win over Azerbaijan U21 on 29 March 2005 His performances earned him a call up to the England U20 squad for the Toulon Tournament in June 2005, where he played three times and scored one goal.
+Rosenior was called up to the England U21 squad in March 2005, and made his debut in a 2–2 draw with Germany U21 on 25 March 2005, closely followed by a second cap in a 2–0 win over Azerbaijan U21 on 29 March 2005.
+His performances earned him a call up to the England U20 squad for the Toulon Tournament in June 2005, where he played three times and scored one goal.

 However, it would be over a year and a half before he would add to his England U21 caps, with the next one coming against Netherlands U21 on 14 November 2006.
-Rosenior made it into the squad for the 2007 UEFA European Under-21 Championship, but only made one appearance, as a substitute in the semi-final against Holland U21.
-He took part in the shootout in this game, scoring his penalty as England lost 13–12.
+Rosenior made it into the squad for the 2007 UEFA European Under-21 Championship, but only made one appearance, as a substitute in the semi-final against the Netherlands.
+He took part in the penalty shoot-out, scoring his penalty but England lost 13–12.
 Due to his age, this would prove to be his seventh and last appearance for the England U21 team.

 Coaching career

-Brighton & Hove Albion
+Early career

-Following his retirement from playing, Rosenior remained at Brighton, taking up the position of assistant coach with Brighton's under-23 team, which he combined with appearing as a pundit on Sky Sports.
+Following his retirement from playing, Rosenior remained at Brighton, taking up the position of Brighton's u-23 assistant coach, which he combined with appearing as a pundit on Sky Sports.